 How does a tube amp work?

 The vacuum tube amplifier, or valve amp as it’s sometimes called, was for many years the only way an amp was powered.
-At its most basic, it’s simply a piece of audio equipment.
-It takes a signal and increases the amplitude of it using vacuum tubes, or valves.
+At its most basic, it’s simply a piece of audio gear.
+It takes a signal and increases its amplitude using vacuum tubes, or valves.
 They’re also sometimes called power tubes.

 On a very basic scientific level, vacuum tubes are used to provide an environment to control the flow of electrons.
-When you heat the tube, the components are even better suited for these purposes.
+When heat is added, the components are even better suited for these purposes.